aueb-wim/DataQualityControlTool/README.md

 $ qctool csv --input_csv [dataset csv path] --meta_csv [metadata csv path] --col_val [metadata column name for variable codes/names] --col_type [metadata column name for variable types] (--readable) (--pdf)
 ```
 first positional argument can take two flags `csv` or `dicom`.
 Here we use `csv` because the dataset is in csv format.
-`--readable` is a flag if we want the reports csv files to have more descriptive column names.
+`--readable` is an option if we want the reports csv files to have more descriptive column names.
-`--pdf` is a flag if we want to produce a report in pdf format
+`--pdf` is an option if we want to produce a report in pdf format.
 `col_val` and `col_type` are obligatory.
-They are referred to columns names of the metadata csv.
+They referred to column names of the metadata csv.
 The `col_val` is the name of the column that contains the variables codes used as columns in the datatset csv and the `col_type` is the name of the column in metadata csv that contains the variables types.

 At  the moment the tool needs the metadata file to detect the nominal variables.
 So, the `col_type` column must be filled with the value `nominal` (is not case sensitive)  for the categorical variables in order to work properly.
 Other types like `int`, `float`, `text`, `numerical`, `date` are not taken into account at the moment.